-Covid: three quarters of people with new cold-like symptoms are likely to have Covid, say scientists
+Three quarters of people with new cold-like symptoms are likely to have Covid-19, scientists have said.

 According to new analysis from the ZOE Covid Study, it has been estimated that 75% of people experiencing new cold-like symptoms are likely to have symptomatic Covid, which is up from around 50% last week.